wisnuwiry/root_detector/README.md

 These are the current checks/tricks we are using to give an indication of root.

-- checkIsRoot
+- isRoot
-- checkIsRootedWithBusyBox (only Android)
+- isRootedWithBusyBox (only Android)

 ## Usage